gh-productivity-workshops/PetSpotR/docs/1-codespace.md

 ### 1.2 Explore the Codespace

-1. In the Codespace terminal, run `ls -a` to list the files and directories in the repository:
+1. In the Codespace terminal, run 'ls -a' to list the files and directories in the repository:

     ```bash
     $ ls -a